 - Introductory module to prevention (4 hours)

-- Introductory module on evidence based medicine (2 hours)
+- The introductory module on evidence-based medicine (2 hours)

-- Introductory module on NHS organisation (6 hours)
+- The introductory module on NHS organisation (6 hours)

-- Introductory module on the clinic (6 hours)
+- The introductory module on the clinic (6 hours)

-- Module on history of medicine (6 hours)
+- The module on the history of medicine (6 hours)

-- Module on safety in workplace (16 hours)
+- The module on safety in the workplace (16 hours)

 Ottawa Charter (Montreal 1986): https://www.youtube.com/watch?v=G2quVLcJVBk